mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *remember that failure is an event, not a person.*
+> *nature is full of genius, full of the divinity; so that not a snowflake escapes its fashioning hand.*

 </div>
 <!-- quote-end -->